-The fact that the iPhone 14 is an eSIM-only handset in the United States has sparked a lot of questions, particularly when we might expect to see the same thing in the UK.
+The fact that the latest iPhones are eSIM-only in the United States has sparked a lot of questions, particularly when we might expect to see the same thing in the UK.

 Over here, availability of eSIMs is growing rapidly.
-And with Apple starting to phase out the physical SIM card on iPhone, it might become the main way we get our phone signal very soon.
+And with Apple starting to phase out the physical SIM card on iPhone in more countries, it might become the main way we get our phone signal very soon.

 Learn all about eSIMs with our guide.